-They pay the interest (they may receive a tax deduction for doing so) and any applicable bank fees and, if the property rises in value, they can build their equity without paying a cent off the principal loan amount.
+They pay the interest (they may receive a tax deduction for doing so) and any applicable bank fees and, if the property rises in value, they can build equity without paying a cent off the principal loan amount.

-For example, if you paid $360,000 for your investment property and it is worth $400,000 after five years, you will have $40,000 equity in the property.
+For example, if you paid $360,000 for your investment property and it is worth $400,000 after five years, you will have an additional $40,000 equity in the property.

 But this can be a risky strategy.
-If the property falls in value you may end up owing more than the property is worth because the outstanding loan amount may exceed the value of the property.
+If the property falls in value, you may end up owing more than the property is worth because the outstanding loan amount may exceed the value of the property.

 Repaying a principal and interest loan

-But, if you take a 5-year interest-only loan in a 30-year mortgage, after the first 5 years are up, the loan will revert to a regular principal plus interest loan.
+Also worth noting, if you take a 5-year interest-only loan in a 30-year mortgage, after the first 5 years are up, the loan will revert to a regular principal plus interest loan.
 This means that you will have only 25 years to pay off the principal, which will raise the amount of your repayments.